The Martone Lab |

 ![]() |

 Interested in joining the Martone Lab?We are always on the lookout for bright, creative students who are inspired by seaweeds and want to understand how life "works."
-Applications from students with NSERC or NSF fellowships are especially welcome.
+We strive for a diverse lab community and welcome applications from under-represented and racialized minority students.
 To discuss possibilities of joining the lab, send Patrick an email. |

 |